Best Cenotes of the Yucatan Peninsula

 What is a Cenote?

-First off, what the heck is a cenote, anyway?
+First off, what the heck is a cenote?
 And how do you pronounce it?
-There are slight variations in the way Mexicans pronounce it, but generally, this should work: “Say-NO-tay.”
-Emphasis on the “NO.” Some people also pronounce it like, “Si-NO-tay.”
+There are slight variations in the way Mexicans say it, but generally, they say: “Say-NO-tay.”
+Emphasis on the “NO.” Some also pronounce it as, “Si-NO-tay.”
 Either should work for you.

 Definition of a Cenote: Cenote (Say-NO-tay) comes from a Mayan word that means, “sacred well.”
-Cenotes are natural swimming holes created by the collapse of limestone bedrock, which then forms secret subterranean pools.
-Most cave cenotes have freshwater that is mineral-rich, clear & very pure, as they are filtered naturally by the earth.
+Cenotes are natural swimming holes that are created by the collapse of limestone bedrock, which then forms these amazingly gorgeous, secret subterranean pools.
+Most cave cenotes are filled with freshwater that is rich in minerals ~ clear & very pure, as they’re naturally filtered by the earth.

 Cenote Samula, Dzitnup, Mexico